Balkanabat

-Balkanabat (Balkanabat şäheri), formerly Nebit-Dag and Neftedag, is the capital city of Balkan Province, the largest province in Turkmenistan.
+Balkanabat (Balkanabat şäheri), formerly Nebit-Dag and Neftedag, is the administrative centre of Balkan Province, the largest province in Turkmenistan.
 It lies at the foot of the Balkan Daglary mountain range.
-Balkanabat is about 450 km west of Ashgabat and 160 km east of the seaport city of Turkmenbashy.
+Balkanabat is about 450 km west of Ashgabat and 160 km east of the seaport city of Türkmenbaşy.
 The city layout is a grid of apartment blocks called kvartal (quarters).
 The main streets are Magtymguly, Pervomayskiy and Gurbansoltan eje şaýoly.

 Etymology

 The town was founded in 1933 as Neftedag, meaning "Oil Mountain" (Russian neft, "oil", and Turkmen dag, "mountain"), as a settlement along one of the stations of the Trans-Caspian Railway.
 In 1946, when it was transformed into a city, it was renamed "Nebit-Dag", also meaning "Oil Mountain", but this time using the Turkmen word nebit.
 Nebit Dag was renamed Balkanabat (Balkan from the name of the Balkan mountains (not to be confused with the Balkan mountains in Bulgaria), abat – meaning “settlement” in Persian) in 2001 by decree of former President of Turkmenistan Saparmurat Niyazov.